 Dr. Tang is a board member of the Arizona Department of Health Services State Trauma Advisory Board and a site reviewer for the Department of Health Services on state trauma center verifications.
 He is also the associate director of the General Surgery Residency training program at the Department of Surgery.

-Dr. Tang obtained his medical degree from the University of Arizona, General Surgery internship and residency at the University of Southern California.
-He then completed two fellowships at USC in Thoracic-Foregut and Surgical Critical Care.
+Dr. Tang completed his medical degree from the University of Arizona and his general surgery internship and residency at the University of Southern California (USC).
+He then completed two fellowships at USC in thoracic-foregut and surgical critical care.
 Dr. Tang joined the University of Arizona in 2010 and has established a successful trauma/ surgical critical care and elective general surgery practice with a focus on complex hernia repairs and abdominal wall reconstruction.
-He has been named Tucson Lifestyle Top Doctors for several years, in addition to the College of Medicine Professionalism award, Asian American Faculty Staff and Alumni Outstanding Faculty Award, and several teaching awards.
+He has been named in Tucson Lifestyle's Top Doctors listing for several years, in addition to being a recipient of the College of Medicine Professionalism award, Asian American Faculty Staff and Alumni Outstanding Faculty Award, and several teaching awards.

 Dr. Tang is heavily involved in trauma education and community outreach.
 He is the chair of the Southwest Regional Trauma Conference, which is the largest prehospital-focused trauma conference in the southwest with around 500 annual attendees and growing.
 He is also a course director for the Advanced Trauma Life Support and Advanced Surgical Skills for Exposure in Trauma courses.
 He has collaborated and published extensively on various subjects in trauma, with 6 published textbook chapters, nearly 100 publications, and a medical device patent.
 In addition to his clinical and educational duties, Dr. Tang is also heavily involved in the patient care advocacy and quality improvement initiatives of the hospital.
 He serves on various hospital committees with a focus on both system-based and individual physician-based care delivery improvement measures.